bbhatt275/motoRacerGame/README.md

 7. Esc - Back to title while in pause screen or game over screen
 8. Enter/Space - Select options in title screen
 9. Can also press Space while in game over screen to move back to title screen

+# Running the game
+Java must be installed in your computer
+Open terminal where you download the jar file and run java -jar motoRacer.jar